Lectures & Trunk Shows

 Quilts of the 1930s: The Depression Era provides insight into the revival of quiltmaking during those tough times.
 Women were able to buy inexpensive, cheerful prints, and they saved, traded, and used every scrap.
 Rural women made quilts from feed sacks which were printed with pretty designs as company marketing tools.
 Favorite patterns were shared creating a distinctive style.
 Learn about fabrics and prints and how to recognize a 1930's quilt.
 Get up close and personal with approximately 30 quilts from the museum’s Education Collection.
 Presentation is 45 minutes to an hour and is suitable for quilt guilds, history classes, and other organizations.

 Victorian women liked to show off their incredible sewing and embroidery skills, and they did that by making crazy quilts.
 Unlike the previous generation—women who made quilts for warmth and utility—Victorians made quilts that only had to be beautiful and used to showcase their needlework skills.They also used their quilts to tell secrets!
 Learn about symbolism and the language of flowers.
 Approximately 25 pieces will be shown.
 Presentation is 45 minutes to an hour and is suitable for quilt guilds, history classes, and other organizations.

 The sod house experience is revealed through the journals of women who homesteaded the American West.
 The presenter will arrive in period costume.
 Presentation is 45 minutes to one hour and is suitable for quilters and general audiences of all ages.

-Hosting organizations 50 miles or more outside the Denver area may be asked to provide lodging for presenters.
+Hosting organizations 50 miles or more outside the Denver area may be asked to provide mileage and lodging for presenters.